Corporate liability: Standards of liability

 Standards of liability for legal persons help clarify when a legal person can be held liable for an unlawful act.
 This raises subtle questions: since business entities can only commit crime through the agency of the people (natural persons) they employ or otherwise contract with, under what conditions should culpability be attached to the business entity?
 Indeed, what does culpability mean for such entities?
 Can the concepts of knowledge and intent required for mens rea (guilty mind) even be applied to business entities?

-Typically, companies are held liable when the acts and omissions, and the knowledge and intent of its employees or business partners can be attributed to the corporation.
+Typically, companies are held liable when the acts and omissions, and the knowledge and intent of their employees or business partners can be attributed to the corporation.
 But again, countries adopt a wide variety of approaches to this attribution.
 These vary from the all-encompassing approach of strict liability to those that look at the entity’s corporate culture and management systems in order to determine whether these ignored, tolerated or even encouraged criminal activity.

 Strict liability

 Strict liability is a standard of liability under which a person (legal or natural) is legally responsible for the consequences flowing from an activity, even in the absence of fault or criminal intent on the part of the defendant.
-The difficulty of proving a mens rea is avoided by imposing absolute, strict liability, or vicarious liability which does not require proof that the accused knew or could reasonably have known that its act was wrong, and which does not recognise any excuse of honest and reasonable mistake.
+The difficulty of proving a mens rea is avoided by imposing absolute, strict liability, or vicarious liability, which does not require proof that the accused knew or could reasonably have known that their act was wrong, and which does not recognise any excuse of honest and reasonable mistake.
 When applied to corporate liability, strict liability eases the task of attaching liability to business entities.

 Identification or ‘controlling mind’ test

 Under this standard, only the “acts of a senior person representing the company’s ‘controlling mind and will’ can be attributed to the company.
 This approach has its roots in English law.
 In a seminal case, Tesco Supermarkets Ltd v Nattrass [1972] AC 153, the House of Lords found that a store manager was not a part of the "directing mind" of the corporation and therefore that his conduct was not attributable to the corporation.

 This approach has been criticised because it restricts corporate liability to the acts of directors and a few high-level managers.
-It may therefore unfairly favour larger corporations which, because they tend to have more diffuse management and decision making structures, may be able to escape criminal liability for the acts of employees who manage their day-to-day activities.
+It may therefore unfairly favour larger corporations, which, because they tend to have more diffuse management and decision-making structures, may be able to escape criminal liability for the acts of employees who manage their day-to-day activities.

 A 2016 study of 41 countries’ corporate liability systems shows that meeting the ‘controlling minds’ test is not usually required for liability, though it is almost always sufficient to attribute liability to a company.